jav/jav.github.io/articles/drafts/influencing_what_we_do.md

 Problem solutions that cite concrete user needs and wants will always trump solutions that can't do the same.

 **In summary**:

 To be a constructive and informed participant in prorities one needs to carry an insight in what our users needs are.

+Feeling that your input is not heard, or feeling that your team don't contribute to finding customer solutions can be an indication that there is a disconnect between the individual and understanding customer needs.

+**Remediation suggestions**:

+Connect teammembers and customers.
+E.g. by include teammembers in user interviews, or visualizing customer personas and emphasize the customer perspective, needs and behaviors.